HIV and Mental Health

 - Get enough sleep, eat healthy meals, and stay physically active.

-To find mental health treatment services, use these resources from the National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration.
+To find mental health treatment services, use these resources from NIMH and the Substance Abuse and Mental Health Services Administration.

 This fact sheet is based on information from the following sources: